0xgleb/afyfier-3000/presentation/presentation.md

 ## Afyfier 3000

 What we do:
-- take the input sentence
+1. take the input sentence
-- use a neural network to identify complex words
+2. use a neural network to identify complex words
-- for each complex word we get alternatives from BERT
+3. for each complex word we get alternatives from BERT
-- take only confident suggestions
+4. take only confident suggestions
+---
-- replace the complex word with each suggestion and compare similarity with the original
+5. replace the complex word with each suggestion and compare similarity with the original
-- take top 2 most similar suggestions and add the original word to the list
+6. take top 2 most similar suggestions and add the original word to the list
-- take the simplest word out of the (maximum) 3 options
+7. take the simplest word out of the (maximum) 3 options
-- repeat until all complex words are dealt with
+8. replace the target word in the text and repeat for the next complex word

 ---
 ## Demo